Amanej/cookiemonster/README.md

 `const cookies = cookieMonster.get(req);`

-This returns the parsed cookies as an array of objects or empty array.
+Pass a default node request, or from express etc. This returns the parsed cookies as an array of objects or empty array.

 ```
 [